Hein Thiha Zaw

-Hein Thiha Zaw (ဟိန်းသီဟဇော် born 1 August 1995) is a footballer from Burma, and plays as a defender for Ayeyawady United.
+Hein Thiha Zaw (ဟိန်းသီဟဇော် born 1 August 1995) is a Burmese footballer who plays as a left back where he captains the Myanmar National League club Ayeyawady United.

+Club career

-On 13 April in an 2013 AFC Cup game against SHB Đà Nẵng Hein conceded a last minute penalty and was red carded in the last minute of the game.
+On 13 April in a 2013 AFC Cup game against Vietnamese club SHB Đà Nẵng, Hein conceded a last minute penalty and was red carded in the last minute of the game.
 Nguyễn Minh Phương scored the penalty kick to wing the game 3–2.
 Hein's teammate Phyo Ko Ko Thein was also sent off minutes earlier in the same game.

-Hein Thiha Zaw is known to have a poor disciplinary record, in his u-21 debut against Malaysia in 2013 he was also sent off in the first half.

-In the 2015 AFC Cup group stage Hein sent off with a quarter of an hour to play against New Radiant S.C., in an eventual scoreless draw.
+In the 2015 AFC Cup group stage, Hein sent off with a quarter of an hour to play against Maldives club New Radiant, in an eventual scoreless draw.

+International career

+Hein is known to have a poor disciplinary record, in his under-21 debut against Malaysia U21 in 2013, he was also sent off in the first half.

 Hein Thiha Zaw made his senior debut in a friendly match against Hong Kong on 7 November 2015.